bmeath/slugs/README.md

 * Box2DProcessing

 ### Description
 This a turn-based strategy game.
+I wrote this as a Java package with Processing imported, rather than through the Processing Editor,
+so I could better understand Java.
+I used jbox2d (the Java port of Box2D) to handle all physics.
+I used the helper library Box2DProcessing to bridge the gap between Processing and jbox2d.

 ### How to play
 * RIGHT: go right